 All children are able to take books home to read with an adult, this shared learning helps children to practice their reading skills and develop a lifelong love of reading.

-As well as teaching the skills necessary to become confident readers, we have our own library full of exciting books – this is situated in our Learning Zone in the centre of the school.
+As well as teaching the skills necessary to become confident readers, we have our own library full of exciting books.

 Oxford Owl is an excellent website full of tips for parents to enourage and help their children with reading.
 See the website links below: